 Amelia really felt like she was starting to get somewhere!

-The testing from Maya’s relative came back at the same time.
+The testing from Maya and her relatives came back at the same time.
 Maya was found to carry the VUS.
 Amelia was excited to find this out because it meant that Maya’s mom Suzie and her grandmother Joan also had the VUS.
 Rob had the VUS.
 Chris didn’t.
-Craig, had the VUS.
+Craig had the VUS.
 Lisa and Holly, Craig’s daughters, had the variant.
 Kate, who did not have cancer, also did not have the VUS.
 Tiffany had the VUS.

 With the laboratory’s help, Amelia was able to piece together all the information she found.
-Notice that you can connect all the individuals found to test positive for the VUS with her Grandpa Jim’s parents.
-It is important to notice that there are people with the VUS who don’t have cancer, and people without the VUS who do have cancer.
-Amelia identified 7 women with the VUS and cancer 2 women with the VUS and no cancer, one woman with cancer but not the VUS, and 6 women without the VUS who had no cancer.
+Note that you can connect all the individuals found to test positive for the VUS with her Grandpa Jim’s parents.
+It is important to note that there are people with the VUS who don’t have cancer, and there are people without the VUS who do have cancer.
+Amelia identified 7 women with the VUS and cancer, 2 women with the VUS and no cancer, one woman with cancer but not the VUS, and 6 women without the VUS who had no cancer.

-Taken as a whole this is sufficient evidence to classify this variant as likely pathogenic.
-With this evidence Amelia’s family members will be able to have their test results confirmed in a clinical laboratory.
-Amelia’s family members can have appropriate follow up screening.
+Taken as a whole, this is sufficient evidence to classify this variant as likely pathogenic.
+With this evidence, Amelia’s family members will be able to have their test results confirmed in a clinical laboratory.
+Amelia’s family members can also get appropriate follow-up screening.

 Amelia’s, Tiffany’s, Maya’s, Lisa’s, and Rob’s children are all at risk of inheriting the VUS.
 The adult children that are found to have the variant may want to be tested immediately.
 Most children at risk are teenagers and too young to develop breast cancer.
-Most genetic counselors would consider teenagers to young to be tested.
-They could be tested when they are older.
-If they carry the variant they could take actions to prevent breast and ovarian cancer.
+Most genetic counselors consider teenagers to0 young to be tested.
+These children can be tested when they are older.
+If they carry the variant, they can take actions to prevent breast and ovarian cancer.